Ebere-Azubuike/Students-Learning-Performance/README.md

 <img width="1530" height="919" alt="image" src="https://github.com/user-attachments/assets/b8f87e48-0b85-4c5c-974d-e69277b093f0" />

 For the visualization I chose to create a simple and easy-to-understand visuals.
 To reflect the academic world, I used white, red and blue colors.
 The idea behind my choice of color resonanted from the fact that in the academic setting, white papers are always used for examinations or note taking, school teachers mark scripts with red pen, while students often use the blue pen to write.
-These colors are also bold and eye-catching, which helped to make the visuals more memorable, making it easier for a lay man to quickly understand it in just a glimpse.
+These colors are also bold and eye-catching, which helps to make visuals more memorable, making it easier for a lay man to quickly understand it in just a glimpse.

 I created a number of visuals to show the average scores, gender, level of education and study tools.